sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 ### Kicking off the process

-Once we are certain someone is leaving us (be it voluntarily, involuntarily, or through mutual separation) the [People Partner responsible for that department](../index.md#people-partner-alignment) will go to the Offboarding workflow in Process St and click on **_Run Workflow_**.
+Once we are certain someone is leaving us (be it voluntarily, involuntarily, or through mutual separation) the [People Partner responsible for that department](../index.md#people-partner-alignment) will go to the [_Offboarding (NEW)_](https://app.process.st/workflows/Offboarding-NEW-kU5DM2RPK3kec6TTKFVI_g/view/tasks/mp1YRoz0MCUp022PN_dHtg) workflow in Process St and click on **_Run Workflow_**.
 This will create a new one using the Offboarding template.
 The naming convention for a workflow is: “First + Last name + Offboarding”

 ### Teammate information